How To Take Off Acrylic Nails With Hot Water

 6. Continue Manicure

-It will also be wise to avoid getting another nail enhancement until your natural ones fully recover.
+It will also be wise to avoid getting another nail enhancement until your natural nails have fully recovered.

 With Acetone